Megan Gilkes

-Megan Gilkes (born 6 November 2000 in Richmond Hill, Ontario) is a Canadian racing driver.
-She competed in the W Series in 2019.
+Megan Gilkes (born November 6, 2000) is a Canadian retired racing driver who last competed in F1 Academy.
+She previously competed in the now defunct W Series in 2019.

 Biography

 A third-generation racer, Gilkes began karting aged nine in her then-home of Barbados.
 Following a break from racing after a crash in qualifying at the World Finals where she broke her wrist, she won the Ottawa Challenge Karting Cup in her home country of Canada, and finished runner up in the 2016 Eastern Canadian Karting Championship as an ambassador for Dare to be Different.
 In 2017, Gilkes stepped up to single-seaters in the Canadian F1200 championship.
 Despite not contesting all of the rounds in either season she competed in, she finished third and second overall in consecutive years.
 Also in 2017, Gilkes finished runner up in the Sports Car Club of America Southeast Majors championship, having led it for 10 of the 12 rounds.